 Here at DeMeritt Hill Farm, we have designed and built over 6 miles of trails throughout the property.
 This network of trails allows us to play host to many different types of events throughout the year.
-We encourage you to take a hike or enjoy a hayride through the woods on your visit.
+We encourage you to take a hike, jog or enjoy a hayride through the woods on your visit.
 Look for this sign directly across from the farm store.

 The Nature Trail